Modular affine Hecke category and regular unipotent centralizer: Introduction

 \subsection{Acknowledgements}

-R.B.~was supported by NSF Grant No.~DMS-1601953.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (S.R., grant agreement No.~677147).
+R.B.~was supported by NSF Grants No.~DMS-1601953 and~DMS-2101507.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (S.R., grant agreements No.~677147 and~101002592).
 L.R.~was supported by NSF Grant No.~DMS-1802378.

-We thank M.~Korhonen for explaining the proof of Lemma~\ref{lem:fixed-points-qmin} to one of us and for a helpful discussion on centralizers of regular unipotent elements, A.~Bouthier for another useful discussion on centralizers of regular unipotent elements, and M. Finkelberg for spotting some typos.
+We thank M.~Korhonen for explaining the proof of Lemma~\ref{lem:fixed-points-qmin} to one of us and for a helpful discussion on centralizers of regular unipotent elements, A.~Bouthier and S.~Cotner for other useful discussions on centralizers of regular unipotent elements, and M.~Finkelberg for spotting some typos.